yasbik/exFAT-File-Reader/README.md

 # exFAT File Reader

-This is a C program to read exFAT formatted files.
+This is a program to read exFAT formatted files.
 An exFAT formatted volume can be used to test the file system reader.The program has three commands as follows:

 ### `info`